Beverley

 Horses who win here once tend to come back and run well again.
 The specific physical demands — descent, climb, short run-in — sort horses by type, and the ones that suit the track keep suiting it.
 Repeat course winners are worth paying a shorter price for than you would at a level venue.

-- Ignoring the 1m4f bias The staying bias is the one most punters miss.
-62.5% low-half win rate in 8+ field 1m4f handicaps is a genuine structural edge — the market reads Beverley as a sprint-draw course and under-prices low draws over the longer trip.
+- Ignoring the 1m4f bias.
+The staying bias is the one most punters miss. a low-half win rate around 60% in medium 1m4f fields is a mild edge — the market reads Beverley as a sprint-draw course and under-prices low draws over the longer trip.

 None of these angles guarantees winners.
 They are ways of reading a Beverley card that are repeatable, supported by the data, and — crucially — often mispriced by a market that treats Beverley as just another northern fixture.
 Reading the course as a specific thing, not a generic one, is where the edge lives.